AnirudhBagalkotker/abcsupermarket/README.md

 for Fedora Based Distros

 ***2. Pandas Module must be installed.***
-Open your termimnal and type the command
+Open your terminal and type the command

 ```
 pip install pandas
 ```

-if any error appears for a missing module, please install then required module
+if any error appears for a missing module, then please install the required module

 ### Setup Commands